-30. Some laws provide that the parties may terminate the project agreement if the performance of their obligations is rendered permanently impossible as a result of a circumstance defined in the project agreement as an exempting impediment (see chap.
-V, "Infrastructure development and operation", ).
-In that connection, it is advisable to provide in the project agreement that if the exempting impediment persists for a specified amount of time or if the cumulative duration of two or more exempting impediments exceeds a specified amount of time, the contract may be terminated by either party.
-If the execution of the project is further rendered impossible on legal grounds, for instance, because of changes in legislation or as a result of judicial decisions affecting the validity of the project agreement, such a termination right might not require any specified amount of time to elapse and might be exercised immediately upon the change of legislation or other legal obstacle becoming effective.
+34. Some laws provide that the parties may terminate the project agreement if the performance of their obligations is rendered permanently impossible as a result of a circumstance defined in the project agreement as an exempting impediment (see chap.
+IV, "Construction and operation of infrastructure", paras.
+132-139).
+In that connection, it is advisable to provide in the project agreement that if the exempting impediment persists for a certain period or if the cumulative duration of two or more exempting impediments exceeds a certain time, the agreement may be terminated by either party.
+If the execution of the project is rendered impossible on legal grounds, because of changes in legislation or as a result of judicial decisions affecting the validity of the project agreement, for instance, such a termination right might not require any period of time to elapse and might be exercised immediately upon the change of legislation or other legal obstacle becoming effective.